Big Threats and Health Risks of Floodwaters

 Vector-borne Diseases

-Vectors are common during floods.
-They are living organisms that can spread infectious diseases from human to human or from animal to human.
 Many of these vectors are parasitic insects that ingest disease-producing bacteria during a blood meal from an infected host (human or animal) and inject it into a new host during their next blood meal.
 The best-known disease vector is mosquitoes.
-Others include bugs, ticks, flies, sandflies, fleas, tritons bugs, and other freshwater aquatic snails.

 These diseases are usually found in tropical and sub-tropical regions and places where access to safe drinking water and hygiene systems is difficult.
-Dengue is considered the world's fastest-growing vector-borne disease, with a 30-fold increase in disease incidence over the last five decades.
+Dengue is the world's fastest-growing vector-borne disease, with a 30-fold increase in disease incidence over the last five decades.

 The standing water allows mosquitoes to breed uncontrollably.
-People are more susceptible when living in congested areas, increasing in the number when people sleep outdoors.
-One dilemma with floodwater is the inability to disperse the water because drains are blocked by plastic, garbage, and other debris.
-The water is stagnant for longer, which is one main factor of the widespread of diseases.
+People are more susceptible when living in congested areas, increasing the number of people who sleep outdoors.

 By expanding the number and range of vector habitats, floodwater may indirectly lead to an increase in vector-borne diseases.
 It is mainly caused by heavy rainfall or an overflow of rivers that may have acted as breeding sites for mosquitoes, enriching the disaster-affected population's potential for infections like dengue, malaria, and West Nile fever.

-Vectors and hosts involved in the conduction of these infectious pathogens are sensitive to climate change and other environmental factors.
 It mainly affects vector-borne diseases by influencing one or more of the following: vector and host survival, reproduction, development, activity, distribution, and abundance; pathogen development, replication, maintenance, and transmission; a geographic range of pathogens, vectors, and hosts; human behavior; and disease outbreak.

 Summary and Assessment of Vector-borne Diseases